Neighborhood Retail and Office Space

 Absolutely.
 Since 1999, Lowry has championed building quality housing for those of limited means, including seniors, area workers and formerly homeless families.
 To date, there are more than 1,000 affordable units throughout Lowry.
-Boulevard One will offer an additional 86 affordable apartments and for-sale townhomes, which will be fully integrated into the community.
+Boulevard One offers an additional 85 affordable apartments and for-sale townhomes, which are fully integrated into the community.

-The Housing Authority of the City and County of Denver and Volunteers of America will build, own and manage a 72-unit, mixed-income apartment community at Niagara Street and Archer Place.
-The four-story, sustainable building will be designed by Parikh Stevens Architects to meet Enterprise Green Communities standards.
-VOA will provide supportive services to residents, including case management, health and nutrition services, recreational and leisure time activities, and volunteer opportunities.
-VOA will also connect with Lowry schools, nonprofits and employers.
-Monthly rents will be based on 30 to 60 percent of the area median income, or $20,700 to $41,460 per year for a family of three.
+The Housing Authority of the City and County of Denver and Volunteers of America has built, owns and manages a 71-unit, mixed-income apartment community at 6756 E. Archer Drive.
+The four-story, sustainable building was designed by Parikh Stevens Architects to meet Enterprise Green Communities standards.
+VOA provides supportive services to residents, including case management, health and nutrition services, recreational and leisure time activities, and volunteer opportunities.
+VOA also connects with Lowry schools, nonprofits and employers.

-The Colorado Community Land Trust will build approximately 14 rowhomes on Archer Place within Boulevard One.
-These homes are anticipated to be priced from $147,000 to $167,000 and will meet Boulevard One sustainability and design guidelines.
+The Colorado Community Land Trust has built 14 rowhomes on E. Archer Drive within Boulevard One.
+These homes are all sold.
 Homes are affordably priced in perpetuity.
 Homeowners can move up in housing because they receive a portion of the equity when they sell.

 Are parks and open space part of the picture?

 A total of 19 percent of Boulevard One, about 13 acres, is dedicated to sustainable public landscapes that lean on water-smart native grasses and plants that pop with seasonal color.
+Original public art is integrated into the urban design, enhancing the daily lives of people living, working and visiting Boulevard One.
 These work/play spaces take the form of a wildlife weave berm along Monaco Parkway, a pleasant corridor for walking and bicycling along First Avenue, shady Kiva Park to the east, Center Park with perennial gardens and lawn, Adventure Park for exploring boulders and a cottonwood grove, intimate Triangle Park, five-acre Community Park, an additional neighborhood park and natural open space.
 You’ll find public artwork, comfy benches and sitting nooks along the way where you can linger, people watch and read your e-book.
-The Boulevard One community association will maintain this urban landscape.
+The Boulevard One community association maintains this urban landscape.
 Check out the plans by viewing the Parks Overview.

 (back to top)